Where can I buy linens and other supplies?

 How can our Chapter update/upgrade our Chapter Space?

 Chapter space renovations are cyclical from National Headquarters just as with any organization, even University Housing.
-If your chapter finds that you would like to look into a renovation of your chapter space, please reach out to the Coordinator for Fraternity Sorority Housing.
-At this point a meeting can be scheduled and plan can be […]
+If your chapter finds that you would like to look into a renovation of […]

 I am no longer a member, how can I move off the Chapter Hall?

 Contact your chapter president and indicate your intent to leave the chapter.
-University Housing will not move a resident out of Fraternity Sorority Housing as long as the member is still affiliated with the organization.
-Please work with your chapter president to remove you from the University’s Greek Roster system.
-After your chapter president has […]
+University Housing will not move a resident out of Fraternity Sorority Housing as long as the member is […]

 Our Chapter has terminated the membership of a chapter member, what is the next step for a room change?